hashir1313/Calculator/README.md

 # Calculator-python

- A simple calculator made in python.
+ A simple calculator made in python by Muhammad Hashir.